 Applied for in the Philippines but issued in Kuala Lumpur?

 If you try to look at your Schengen Visa, you will notice that it is sometimes issued in Kuala Lumpur, Malaysia even though you filed for it in Manila.
 This happens when your joining port is in the Netherlands.

 The head office of their Schengen Visa Application is in Malaysia so your passport is sent there and then returned back in Manila.

-Once you have your Schengen Visa, you can embark and sign-off in any Schengen states without any problem.
+Once you have your Schengen Visa, you can embark and sign off in any Schengen state without any problem.

 May the winds be in your favor.